Mbutler22/Wine-Physiochemical-Analysis/README.md

 ## Machine Learning
-Our clean data from both datasets were used to build up two separate models – for red wine and white wine to predict the quality of the wine.
-We decided to use LogisticRegression Model first to get overview of our predictions.
-With accuracy about 74% from this model we decided to build additional models.
-With all 11 variables as an input these models performed as follows:
+Our clean data from both datasets were used to build two separate models – for red wine and white wine to predict the quality of the wine.
+We decided to use LogisticRegression Model first to get an overview of our predictions.
+With an accuracy of about 74% from this model, we decided to build additional models.
+With all 11 variables as an input, these models performed as follows:

 - White Wine Dataset: